chrisley75/pulumi_deploy_k8s_botkube_ChatOps/README.md

 ## Manage Kubernetes cluster with Chat

-Check cluster ready
+Check cluster is ready:
 ![k8s ping from chat](docs/ping.png)

-Kubectl command to get namespace on the cluster
+Kubectl command to get namespace on the cluster:
 ![k8s get namespace](docs/getns.png)

-Get state of the creation on resource in the cluster
+Get state of the creation on resource in the cluster:
 ![Resource creation monitor](docs/creation.png)

-be automatically alerted in case of a problem on the cluster
+be automatically alerted in case of a problem on the cluster:
 ![Resource creation monitor](docs/errors.png)

 and so many other possibilities.....